MSITETOP/CV-KRONUS/README.md

 Over 15 years in software development.
 Proven track record in managing multiple development teams and delivering high-quality applications and modules which helped businesses become more productive.
 Highly knowledgeable in a variety of programming languages and development technologies.
 I am passionate about creating innovative solutions that allow businesses to reach their full potential.
 I am a team player and have a strong work ethic, always striving for excellence in every project I undertake.

 ## Education
-- **University:** Novouralsk Technological Institute at National Nuclear Research University "MEPhI", Novouralsk, Russia
+2012, Novouralsk Technological Institute at National Nuclear Research University "MEPhI", Novouralsk, Russia
-- **Year of Graduation:** 2012

 ## Professional Experience
 **Senior Programmer, Head of Development Team**